45th G7 summit: Topics

 Topics discussed included global trade, global warming, and taxing technology companies.
-European Council President Donald Tusk said leaders at the summit should discuss the Iran nuclear deal, which was at risk due to the U.S. government's decision to pull out.
+Tusk said leaders at the summit should discuss the Iran nuclear deal, which was at risk due to the U.S. government's decision to pull out.

-On August 23, President Emmanuel Macron urged the G7 to lead the summit discussions with the 2019 Amazon wildfires, which he described as an "international crisis".
+On August 23, Macron urged the G7 to lead the summit discussions with the 2019 Amazon wildfires, which he described as an "international crisis".
 He said, "Our house is burning.
 Literally", adding that the Amazon rainforest produces 20% of the world's oxygen.
-U.S. President Donald Trump offered to take the position of the Brazilian government to the meeting, and said that the U.S. government did not agree to discuss the issue without Brazil's presence.
-The United Kingdom, Italy, Japan, Spain and Chile also support Brazil.
+Trump offered to take the position of the Brazilian government to the meeting, and said that the US government did not agree to discuss the issue without Brazil's presence.
+The United Kingdom, Italy, Japan, Spain, and Chile also support Brazil.
 During the meeting, it was reported that there were "sharp differences" among the participants.

-On a request from the President Emmanuel Macron, François-Henri Pinault, Chairman and CEO of the luxury group Kering, presented the Fashion Pact during the summit, an initiative signed by 32 fashion firms committing to concrete measures to reduce their environmental impact.
+On a request from the Macron, François-Henri Pinault, Chairman and CEO of the luxury group Kering, presented the Fashion Pact during the summit, an initiative signed by 32 fashion firms committing to concrete measures to reduce their environmental impact.
 By 2020, 60 firms had joined the Fashion Pact.

 Protests and counter-summit

-More than 13000 policemen are required for security.
-The French government wishes to avoid anti-globalization movements.
-The protesters of the Summit had several motivations, such as anti extractivism and anti-globalization.
+More than 13,000 police were required for security.
+The French government wished to avoid anti-globalization movements.
+The protesters of the summit had several motivations, such as anti extractivism and anti-globalization.
 Protesters included human rights groups and climate change activists.

 A number of small French and Basque organizations joined to organize a "Contre G7" summit, over the same days as the G7, in the south of the French Basque country.